 - Hormone therapy can be used before cryosurgery to decrease prostate size.

 - Less likely to cause urinary tract damage, obstructions, or bowel difficulties than radiation

-- The procedure takes about an hour and a half or less and patients often fully recover within days
+- The procedure takes about an hour and a half, and patients often fully recover within days.

 Disadvantages of Cryosurgery